pimatic/pimatic/README.md

-sweetpi-server
+pimatic
 ==============

-sweetpi-server is a home automation server and framework that runs on [node.js](http://nodejs.org).
+pimatic is a home automation server and framework that runs on [node.js](http://nodejs.org).
 It provied a simple web frontend using [express](http://expressjs.com) and [jQuery Mobile](jquerymobile.com/‎).
 It is built to run on the raspberry pi, but should be runnable on any device that can run node.js.

 Installation
 ------------
 First you need to install [node.js](http://nodejs.org) that comes with the package manager [npm](https://npmjs.org/).
 Then you can run

-    npm install sweetpi-server
+    npm install pimatic

-to install the sweetpi-server.
+to install the pimatic.

 Configuration
 -------------
 I recommend to start with the default config:

-    cd node_modules/sweetpi-server
+    cd node_modules/pimatic
     cp default_config.json config.json

 The config is in the [json](https://en.wikipedia.org/wiki/JSON) format and currently includes four sections: